HenningBuhl/low-resource-machine-translation/README.md

 jupyter nbconvert --to python EXPERIMENT.ipynb
 ```

-The sh-scripts also support additional arguments (these are in snake_notation):
+An sh-scripts also support additional arguments (these are in snake_notation) and can be used to run the experiments with qsub or similar programs that require an sh-script:

-* EXPERIMENT: The kind of experiment to run.
-* SKIP_CONVERT: Skips the conversion of the notebook to a python file.
-This allows the python file to be manually edited and used without it being overwritten.
+* EXPERIMENT: The kind of experiment to run (essentially the name of the python file without the .py extension).
-* CONDA_PATH: The path of conda (uses miniconda default path if unspecified)
+* CONDA_PATH: The path of conda (uses miniconda default path if unspecified).
-* CONDA_ENV: The name of the conda env to use
+* CONDA_ENV: The name of the conda env to use (it is activated with conda activate {CONDA_ENV}).
+If not provided, conda will not be used.

 #### OneToOne

 TODO

-#### Benchmark

-TODO

-#### Translate

 works in notebook and as python call with --text "... ... .." but not with run.sh because bash removes quotes...